-By 1948, 352 Commonwealth was the home of Harold Howard Sisson (Sisonsky), an insurance broker, and his wife, Bessie E. (Moro/Murachowski) Sisson.
+On June 3, 1948, 352 Commonwealth was acquired from the trustees under John H. Payne’s will by Bessie E. (Moro/Murachowski) Sisson, the wife of Harold Howard Sisson (Sisonsky), an insurance broker.
 They previously had lived at 91 Bay State Road.
-Bessie Sisson was the assessed owner of 352 Commonwealth from 1949.

-They occupied the house as a single-family dwelling.
-However, on August 3, 1948, Bessie Sisson filed an affidavit with the Building Department stating that they would not use the fourth floor “by ourselves or other tenants, except for the use of storage purposes.”
+The Sissons occupied 352 Commonwealth as a single-family dwelling, but appear to have at least contemplated renting space to others.
+On August 3, 1948, Bessie Sisson filed an affidavit with the Building Department stating that they would not use the fourth floor “by ourselves or other tenants, except for the use of storage purposes.”
 This implies a lack of egress which would be required by a multiple family dwelling.